Dividing Debt and Property in Divorce

 Another example of an asset that could have begun as separate and is now marital is a 401k plan.
 You may need to determine how much was in the account at the time the marriage took place.
 This can determine what type of property it is.
 It is in your best interest to take an inventory of your assets and debt.
 Then, determine what is marital property and what could be considered separate property.

 If you have joint loans or joint tax returns, the debt will be divided between the two of you.
 Just as with property and asset division, these joint debts accumulated over the course of your marriage will be considered marital debts.
-On the other hand, debt that you have from before the marriage took place is your responsibility alone, just as your spouse’s separate debt is his or her responsibility.
+On the other hand, debt that you have from before the marriage took place is your responsibility alone, just as your spouse’s separate debt is their responsibility.
 In the state of Connecticut, debt is divided just as property and assets are – through the equitable distribution laws.

 Again, several factors are looked at when determining who is responsible for what debt.
 The court will consider the occupation of the parties, who created the debt, what the debt was created for, and other factors.
 Here is the official statute concerning the division of property: 46b-81.(Formerly Sec.
 46-51).